Germany's Schaeuble says ministers to discuss Greek credit line early December

-BERLIN Eurozone finance ministers will discuss in early December conditions for providing Greece with credit when its current aid programme expires, German Finance Minster Wolfgang Schaeuble said on Sunday.
+BERLIN Eurozone finance ministers will discuss in early December conditions for providing Greece with credit when its current aid program expires, German Finance Minster Wolfgang Schaeuble said on Sunday.

-"At the moment, the troika and Greece have to determine whether Greece has fulfilled the conditions for the payment of the final tranche of the current programme," Schaeuble told German public broadcaster ARD.
+"At the moment, the troika and Greece have to determine whether Greece has fulfilled the conditions for the payment of the final tranche of the current program," Schaeuble told German public broadcaster ARD.

 Eurozone finance ministers will discuss the issue in Brussels the week after next, he said.

-In early November, the ministers backed a credit line that would draw on 11 billion euros already granted to Athens to recapitalise Greek banks but never used.
+In early November, the ministers backed a credit line that would draw on 11 billion euros already granted to Athens to recapitalize Greek banks but never used.
+[ID:nL6N0SW7LE]

 Greece is running short of time to reach a deal on its final troika review by a Dec.
 8 deadline after talks in Paris ended last week without a solution.